 "Sir Ernest Shackleton's name will for evermore be engraved with letters of fire in the history of Antarctic exploration" - Roald Amundsen

-Ernest Shackleton's Trans-Antarctica expedition of 1914 - 1917 is one of the most incredible adventure stories of all time.
-It is remarkable even for an era and region that already has far more than its fair share of incredible tales of heroism and fortitude in the face of appalling hardships.
+So was born what became the Imperial Trans-Antarctica expedition of 1914 - 1917.
+The goal was ambitious - audacious even, considering that only 10 men had ever stood at the South Pole and 5 of those had died on the way back.
+The story that would unfold was to be beyond any expectations and completely different to that planned.
+It is quite simply one of the most incredible adventure stories of all time.
+Remarkable even for an era and region that already has far more than its fair share of incredible tales of heroism and fortitude in the face of appalling hardships.

 The intention was to cross the Antarctic continent from one coast to the other via the South Pole.
 In the event, the main expedition never set foot on continental Antarctica.
 The expedition managed to survive the loss of their ship in the middle of the Antarctic pack ice at a time when there was no chance of contacting the outside world, let alone of being rescued.